« State-specific resources New Jersey

 Construction Lien Waivers in New Jersey

-Required Format: New Jersey does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: New Jersey does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: New Jersey does not require waivers to be notarized.
+Required notarization: New Jersey does not require waivers to be notarized.

 Waivers in New Jersey are not statutorily regulated in detail, but parties often use conditional or unconditional waivers.
 The enforceability may depend on timing and payment.